kurt-krueckeberg/understanding-dom/readme.md

 # DOM Introduction

 The Document Object Model (DOM) API began as object model of HTML documents and documents represented by XML files.
-The API allows you to temporarily manipulate the
+The API allowed you to temporarily manipulate the
 HTML or XML document in memory, adding, deleting or altering the document and thereby what the user sees, for example, on a web page.
 It also supports query features: allowing you to locate and return at particular document element or elements.